 Before we dive into creating puzzle rooms I want to take a short moment to talk about the difference between a puzzle room and an escape room.

-“So what is the difference between a puzzle room and an escape room?”
+“What is the difference between a puzzle room and an escape room?”

 A puzzle room is often a part of a larger building.
 PCs can enter and leave the puzzle room freely whenever they wish and there is usually no time-limit to solving the puzzles.
 A library, a wizard’s study, or a botanical garden room, all make excellent D&D puzzle rooms.
+The benefit of puzzle rooms is that the PCs can leave whenever they want and maybe try a different route.
+That prevents them from being stuck in the puzzle room.
+Unless that’s what you want of course!

 Lock PCs inside